kitnil/awesome/README.md

 - [academic-bloggers-toolkit](https://github.com/dsifford/academic-bloggers-toolkit) - Wordpress plugin providing an all-in-one solution for effective academic blogging.
 - [electron-builder](https://github.com/electron-userland/electron-builder) - A complete solution to package and build a ready for distribution Electron app with “auto update” support out of the box
 - [desktop](https://github.com/desktop/desktop) - Simple collaboration from your desktop
+- [grafana](https://github.com/grafana/grafana) - The tool for beautiful monitoring and metric analytics & dashboards for Graphite, InfluxDB & Prometheus & More

 ## Vala

 - [pamac](https://github.com/manjaro/pamac) - This repo has been archived.
 Our code is now hosted at
-- [finalterm](https://github.com/p-e-w/finalterm) - At last – a modern terminal emulator.
-THIS PROJECT IS NO LONGER BEING ACTIVELY DEVELOPED.
+- [finalterm](https://github.com/p-e-w/finalterm) - At last – a modern terminal emulator (NO LONGER MAINTAINED)
 - [Fragments](https://github.com/haecker-felix/Fragments) - A GTK3 BitTorrent Client
 - [ciano](https://github.com/robertsanseries/ciano) - A multimedia file converter focused on simplicity.
 - [komorebi](https://github.com/cheesecakeufo/komorebi) - A beautiful and customizable wallpapers manager for Linux